anandabits/swift-evolution/proposals/NNNN-static-self.md

 This proposal builds on the covariant construct `Self` accepted in [SE-0068](https://github.com/apple/swift-evolution/blob/master/proposals/0068-universal-self.md) to introduce an invariant type identifier.
-It enables protocol declarations to consistently refer to a type that is fixed at compile time, ensuring that subclasses can inherit protocol implementations without having to re-implement that code at each level of inheritance.
+It enables protocol declarations to consistently refer to a type that is fixed at compile time.
+This ensures that subclasses can inherit protocol implementations without having to re-implement that code at each level of inheritance.